m-zajac/gobooksearchdemo/README.md

 Time complexity is `O(nk)`, where `n` is the text size and `k` is search phraze size.

 Space complexity is `O(n)`.

+### Book source

+Plain text version of books is fetched from gutenberg.org website.
+Once fetched, book is stored in local database (gzipped).
+Subsequent searches in a book will use local data.

 ## Finding id of a book